 A lot of vitamins on the market (including Centrum) are also made with dangerous fillers, some of which come from chemicals used to make coal, line tin cans, and propel jets.
-Centrum contains at least three preservatives and several colour additives, along with various additives and chemicals that are carcinogenic and toxic to your health (2).
+Centrum contains at least three preservatives and several color additives, along with various additives and chemicals that are carcinogenic and toxic to your health (2).

 Here are some of the poor absorbing minerals and vitamins found in centrum:

-1. Magnesium as Magnesium Oxide: non-chelated form of magnesium, and incredibly low-quality.
+1. Magnesium as Magnesium Oxide: a non-chelated form of magnesium, and incredibly low-quality.
 It is the least absorbable and cheapest form of magnesium

-2. Iron as Ferrous Fumarate: this iron type can make you incredibly constipated, and can be dangerous to individuals who are already taking in too much iron from a meat-eating diet.
+2. Iron as Ferrous Fumarate: this iron-type can make you incredibly constipated, and can be dangerous to individuals who are already taking in too much iron from a meat-eating diet.

 3. B Vitamins: the concentration found in Centrum is so low, that they would have little impact on energy levels (which they claim to promote).

 4. Vitamin E as DL-Alpha Tocopherol: synthetic form of vitamin E, which is linked to prostate cancer risk and other diseases (3).